 Alaska

-Alaska has seen fewer COVID cases than many states, and the state has re-opened to pre-pandemic status, meaning all parks, recreation areas, boating access areas, launches, ramps, and marinas are all available for use.
-Fishing charters within the state are now also permitted to resume operations, however various protocols have been put in place to ensure the health and safety of staff and guests.
+Alaska saw fewer COVID cases than many states, and the state has since re-opened to pre-pandemic status, meaning all parks, recreation areas, boating access areas, launches, ramps, and marinas are available for use.
+Fishing charters within the state have also been permitted to resume operations.

 Arizona